What Is Exonum

 Exonum is geared towards permissioned blockchains.
 This means that only a limited list of nodes can commit transactions to the blockchain.
 Such approach is reasonable if there is a certain maintainer (or several maintainers) that should retain some control over the network (e.g., define and update transaction processing rules).
 Compared to permissionless blockchains (such as Bitcoin), Exonum applications are more local, but at the same time provide greater flexibility and a more controllable environment.

 Controllability of Exonum does not mean that the control of maintainers is unrestricted; there are well-defined rules of transaction processing that even all the network maintainers together cannot bend.
-Indeed, Exonum allows to easily convey the compliance to transaction processing rules for external parties (be it the regulator, auditors, or users of a platform).
+Indeed, Exonum allows easily conveying the compliance to transaction processing rules for external parties (be it the regulator, auditors, or users of a platform).

 In most reasonable blockchain setups, there is a requirement for all transactions to be digitally signed.
 If the blockchain maintainers do not have control over private keys in the system, they cannot forge transactions in the name of the key owners.